 MERV 9-12 >95%

 MERV 13-16 >98%

 Be Careful About High MERV Ratings

-While a higher MERV number may provide better filtration efficiency, it is extremely important to understand that too high a MERV filter may also take more to operate your furnace and AC system.
-The higher the MERV, the more restricted the air may flow through the system, and the harder the system may need to work.
+While a higher MERV number may offer better filtration efficiency, it is extremely important to understand that too high a MERV filter may also cost you more to operate your heating and air conditioning system.
+The higher the MERV, the less the air may flow through the system, and the harder the system may need to work.
 Your objective should be to get the right balance between air flow, air filtration level and energy efficiency.

-Look at it this way, the most efficient ‘filter’ would actually be a piece of plywood that prevents ALL contaminants and all the air from entering your Gaithersburg home.
+Think about it this way, the most efficient ‘filter’ would actually be a piece of plywood that would just trap ALL contaminants and all the air from entering your Gaithersburg home.
 That's all-out air filtration, but would also be the least comfortable way to go.

 Filtration has changed considerably over the past few years.
-Originally, home air filters were used in the furnace or air handler only to safeguard the comfort equipment itself.
+In the beginning, home air filters were used in the furnace or air handler only to safeguard the comfort equipment itself.
 The story is different today.
-Gaithersburg area homeowners expect their air filter to save kids from a whole host of harmful pollutants, dust mites, and even prevent the need for dusting.
+Gaithersburg area homeowners expect their air filter to save kids from a wide variety of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!